Regulation or blanket bans? The answer is clear

 There’s a much healthier solution, and it’s spelled gambling regulation

-Several of these countries have established a National Self-Exclusion program where players can exclude themselves from all licensed online and offline casinos in the country at the press of a button.
+Several of these countries have established a National Self-Exclusion program.
+Here, players can exclude themselves from all licensed online and offline casinos in the country at the press of a button.

-Each operator must also pay tax on their profits, which means that the money players invest in gambling stays within the country.
+Each operator must also pay tax on their profits.
+Meaning that the money players invest in gambling stays within the country.

 We do have a long way to go, but I am very optimistic we’ll get there